NixOS/nix.dev/source/guides/best-practices.md

 [introduced in 2011]: https://github.com/NixOS/nix/commit/1ecc97b6bdb27e56d832ca48cdafd3dbb5185a04
 [`$NIX_PATH`]: https://nix.dev/manual/nix/stable/command-ref/env-common.html#env-NIX_PATH

-This means, the value of a lookup path depends on external system state.
+This means the value of a lookup path depends on external system state.
 When using lookup paths, the same Nix expression can produce different results.

 In most cases, `$NIX_PATH` is set to the latest channel when Nix is installed, and is therefore likely to differ from machine to machine.